Monarch2018/ev_prediction/data.md

 ### Dataport link

-Dataport hosts all the data collected via Pecan Street’s water and electricity research.
-[Dataport](https://dataport.cloud/)
+[Dataport](https://dataport.cloud/) hosts all the data collected via Pecan Street’s water and electricity research.

 ### Or some code?